TiagoMA90/Portfolio-one/README.md

 ## Deployment:
 - This Website was deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The active website can be found here: https://tiagoma90.github.io/sauna-world/
+The website was deployed via github and can be found here: https://tiagoma90.github.io/sauna-world/

 # Credits